-How to take care of your stockings – my best tips and advice
+How to take care of your stockings: wearing, washing, storage

 This blogpost contains affiliate links

 Let’s be honest: delicate nylon stockings don’t really have a long life.
 There are some tips, though, that help to prevent them from getting ladders or being destroyed ways too early and help to give them a longer life.
 Depending on their quality, they can even survive several times of washing before they have to be replaced.
 In the following, I’m going to tell you everything I know on how to take care of your delicate nylon stockings to give them a longer life.

 PS: Check out my blogpost Stockings from A to Z to learn more about stockings and nylon specific terms!

 How to take care of your Stockings: Preparations

 Taking care of your stockings actually starts long before washing them.
 This part is all about what to keep in mind before and while putting on your stockings.